openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/nasds01z_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-You can press the button once to wake up the device and send wakeup notification to controller.
-If press successfully, the LED will blink one time.
+Press the button three times within 1.5 second to wake the device.
+If pressed successfully, the LED will blink one time.

   * The minimum wakeup interval is 300s (5 minutes)
   * The maximum wakeup interval is 16,777,200s (about 194 days)